Citation, DOI & article data

 Orbital infections represent more than half of primary orbital disease processes 2.
 These infections typically present in children and young adults but can affect any age group.

 - painful ophthalmoplegia

 - reduced visual acuity

 Urgent imaging is indicated to assess the anatomic extent of disease, including postseptal, cavernous sinus and intracranial involvement; evaluate for sources of contiguous spread, e.g. sinusitis or trauma; and identify orbital abscesses that require exploration and drainage 3.
 CT is the imaging investigation of choice as it is:

 Diffuse soft-tissue thickening and areas of enhancement anterior to the orbital septum are seen in periorbital cellulitis.
-It is very difficult to differentiate between preseptal oedema and periorbital cellulitis on CT 4.
+It is very difficult to differentiate between preseptal edema and periorbital cellulitis on CT 4.

 - poor definition of orbital planes